technomancy/leiningen/doc/TUTORIAL.md

 Libraries located under the `checkouts` directory take precedence over libraries pulled from repositories, but this is not a replacement for listing the project in your main project's `:dependencies`; it simply supplements that for convenience.
+If you have a project in `checkouts` without putting it in `:dependencies` then its source will be visible but its dependencies will not be found.

-The checkouts feature is not transitive: in other words, Leiningen will not find checkout dependencies of a checkout dependency.
+Checkouts are an opt-in feature; not everyone who is working on the project will have the same set of checkouts, so your project should work without checkouts before you push or merge.

 ## Running Code